How To Keep Your Gut Healthy Whilst Travelling (Complete Digestive Health Guide)

 International travel places far greater stress on your digestive system than domestic trips.

 New food sources, unfamiliar bacteria, different water standards, long-haul flights, and jet lag can all disrupt your microbiome.
-Even people with normally strong digestion may experience bloating, constipation, diarrhea, fatigue, or lowered immunity when traveling abroad.
+Even people with normally strong digestion may experience digestive upset, constipation, diarrhea, fatigue, or lowered immunity when traveling abroad.

 If you’re planning an overseas trip, preparation becomes even more important.